Thai activist jailed for two and a half years for posting BBC article

 Jatupat Boonpattaraksa, also known as Pai, an activist and critic of the ruling junta, was the first person to be charged with royal insult, known as lese-majeste, after new King Maha Vajiralongkorn formally ascended the throne on Dec.
 1, following the death of his father, King Bhumibol Adulyadej.

 Jatupat, a former law student, was arrested on Dec.
-3 and charged for posting a profile of the king from the BBC's Thai-language service, which some deemed offensive.
+3 and charged for posting a BBC Thai language profile of the king which some deemed offensive.

 He was also charged with violating a computer crime law for posting a link to the BBC report, which was shared by more than 2,000 people.